You Don't Need Agentic AI. You Need Agency.

 Everybody’s talking about agentic AI.
 But what about agentic humans?

-But real agency is capabilities plus power.
+Real agency is capabilities plus power.
 And power means three things:

 Choice: the power to choose what we use, when we use it, how we use it, or whether we use it at all.